ScottDeev/ScottDeev/README.md

 * ✉️  You can contact me at [amehelijah99@gmail.com](mailto:amehelijah99@gmail.com)
 * 🧠  I'm learning ReactJs
 * 🤝  I'm open to collaborating on Interesting Projects.
-* ⚡  I love working with people to build amazing stuff
+* ⚡  I love working with people to build amazing stuffs

 ### Skills